 method rests on the principle that a person needs to move tasks out of the mind by recording them externally.
 That way, the mind is freed from the job of remembering everything that needs to be done, and can concentrate on actually performing those tasks. (via Wikipedia)

-This is a chicken or the egg causality dilemma for me: as I create more media, my media consumption has changed or my media consumption has changed, hence I’m able to create more media.
-I really don’t know which came first but what I can tell you is that I definitely watch much less TV, read more than I ever have in my life, and listen to industry specific podcasts.
+This is a chicken or the egg causality dilemma for me: as I create more media, my media consumption has changed, or my media consumption has changed; hence I’m able to create more media.
+I don’t know which came first but what I can tell you is that I watch much less TV, read more than I ever have in my life, and listen to industry-specific podcasts.

 Finally, I have become a fan of podcasts.
-In my never ending quest to find time to exercise, which I still don’t do often enough anymore, I’ve started to walk and listen to podcasts at the same time.
+In my never-ending quest to find time to exercise, which I still don’t often do enough anymore, I’ve started to walk and listen to podcasts at the same time.
 I feel like I’m killing two birds with one stone.
-There are many great podcasts out there but two I would recommend are John Jantsch’s Duct Tape Marketing and Copyblogger’s Internet Marketing for Smart People Radio.
+There are many great podcasts out there, but I would recommend starting with the Rainmaker.FM podcast network which is actually made up of a number of different shows.

-It’s not what you think, my SMS is my social media system.
-In order for you to be as productive and as creative as you can be, you’ll need to determine your own SMS.
-My personal system is still evolving and I tweak it constantly.
-What do I mean by a SMS?
-You’ll need t0 answer a number of basic questions to determine your SMS including:
+It’s not what you think; my SMS is my social media system.
+For you to be as productive and as creative as you can be, you’ll need to determine your SMS.
+My personal system is still evolving, and I tweak it constantly.
+What do I mean by an SMS?
+You’ll need to answer some basic questions to determine your SMS including:

 - How many social media channels do you feel you can manage and participate in fully?

 - What are you’re goals for each channel?